darkreapyre/tmp/README.md

 ### Timestep Length and Elapsed Duration

 To determine the optimal values for the timestep length (`N`) and duration (`dt`), I started by setting these values relatively low, `dt = 0.1` and `N = 6`.
-Through a process of trial and error, gradually increasing the value, I observed that the vehicle did not anticipate curves quick enough, causing it leave the track, especially at high speeds.
-Setting these values too high produced prohibited the vehicle from achieving a high speed due to overfitting its trajectory.
-Finally, a balance was achieved by increasing the `dt` to `0.12` and `N` to `15`.
+Through a process of trial and error, gradually increasing the value, I observed that the vehicle did not anticipate curves quick enough, thus causing it leave the track, especially when at high speeds.
+Setting these values too high prohibited the vehicle from achieving a high speed due to overfitting its trajectory.
+Finally, a balance was achieved by setting the `dt` value to `0.12` and `N` value to `15`.

 ### Polynomial Fitting and MPC Preprocessing

-After converting the the waypoints to the vehicle's local coordinate system, I used a 2nd order polynomial
+After converting the the waypoints to the vehicle's local coordinate system, I used a 2nd order polynomial to fit the path.
+I did not experiment with a 3rd order polynomial as the observed results from the 2nd order polynomial sufficed.
+I was concerned that aplyhing a 3rd order polynomial would overfit the path.

 ### Model Predictive Control and Latency

+The `100` millisecond latency this is artificially introduced to simulate a real world scenario slowed the "reaction time" of the vehicle, especially when at high speeds and tight turns.
+To circumvent this, I increased the timestep length parameter (`N`) and thus increase the number of waypoints to examine as well as increased the penalties applied to the steering actuator.

+> __Note:__ Settling on the final timestep value (`N = 15`), was influenced by the induced latency.

 ---